Sphinkie/ArrayQueue/readme.md

 Small Arduino library to deal with a FIFO queue (First in , First Out).
 By D. de Lorenzo.

 The library is rather compact but has the main functionalities of a fifo (ie: _enqueue_ and _dequeue_).
-I use it associated to an I2C bus receiver.
-The queue stores the received messages until they are processed.
+Each item of the queue has 2 fields (int and string).

-You can use for insta
+I use it associated to an I2C bus receiver: the queue stores the received messages until they are processed.

 > Example:
 > ---FxxxxL----
 > F = First item
 > L = Last item

 ## Customisation
 These values can be adjusted in the .h file in order to fit your needs.
 > MAX_QUEUE_SIZE
 > MAX_DATA_SIZE

 ## API description